alessiospera/Astra-VocalAssistant/README.md

 (--English--)
 MY FIRST PERSONALIZED VOICE ASSISTANT

- Project born with the idea of ​​creating my first voice assistant and evolved into a project that from the basics of an assistant useful to me can become a unique, irreverent, wise and more sympathetic assistant than the other assistants already on the market.
+ Project born with the idea of making my first voice assistant.
+Later evolved into a project that, from the basics of an assistant created for me, aims to create a unique, irreverent, wise and more sympathetic assistant than the other assistants already on the market, with unique and particular features.

  The initial code needs some good refactoring, as it was code that only had to work locally with a few lines of code and that nobody would see.
 Now he needs it, as a public and with future features on the way.